christopheraue/m-ruby-concurrently/guides/Overview.md

 A concurrent proc has four methods to call it.

-The first two start to evaluate the concurrent proc immediately in the
+The first two evaluate the concurrent proc immediately in the foreground:
-foreground:

 * [Concurrently::Proc#call][] blocks the (root or proc) evaluation it has been called from until its own evaluation is concluded.
 Then it returns the result.
 This behaves just like `Proc#call`.
-* [Concurrently::Proc#call_nonblock][] will not block the (root or proc) evaluation it has been called from if it waits for something.
+* [Concurrently::Proc#call_nonblock][] will not block the (root or proc) evaluation it has been called from if it needs to wait.
 Instead, it immediately returns its [evaluation][Concurrently::Proc::Evaluation].
 If it can be evaluated without waiting it returns the result.

-The other two schedule the concurrent proc to run in the background.
+The other two schedule the concurrent proc to be run in the background.
 The evaluation is not started right away but is deferred until the the next iteration of the event loop:

 * [Concurrently::Proc#call_detached][] returns an [evaluation][Concurrently::Proc::Evaluation].
-* [Concurrently::Proc#call_and_forget][] forgets about the evaluation immediately and returns `nil`.
+* [Concurrently::Proc#call_and_forget][] does not give access to the evaluation and returns `nil`.

 ## Timing Code

-To defer the current evaluation use [Kernel#wait][].
+To defer the current evaluation for a fixed time use [Kernel#wait][].

 * Doing something after X seconds: